onier9702/cuban-engineer-server-technical-test/README.md

 I use here MariaDB inside the docker network so MariaDB is free and it is better MySql solution today.
 The Network is created between the cuban-server app and cuban-mariadb (database runnning).

+# Steps to running the server on development mode

+1. Create the `.env` file and set the environment variables
+2. Run and start the container image with the command `docker compose -f docker-compose.dev.yml up -d`
+3. Enter to cuban-server container
+4. Inside the container run this command to generate entities in database `npm run migration:run`

 ## Installations

 1. @nestjs/config so can use ConfigModule